 The first female architect to make a big splash in Chicago was Sophia Hayden.
-She was the daughter of a Chilean mother and a Bostonian dentist, and in 1890 she became the first woman to graduate from MIT’s architecture program.
+She was the daughter of a Chilean mother and a Bostonian dentist.
+In 1890 she became the first woman to graduate from MIT’s architecture program.
 That fame contributed to her winning the commission for the Women’s Building at the 1893 World’s Fair.
+(You can learn more about her contribution during one of our virtual tours of the 1893 World’s Fair.)
 As we’ve written before, this structure “was proposed as a forum to show the artistic and social achievements of American women.”
 The design was endlessly tinkered with by socialite Bertha Palmer.
 Palmer eventually fired Hayden from the project.
 Still, architects at the fair widely admired Hayden’s design and she won an award for her work.
 That said, the difficulties she faced meant this early female architect never designed another building.

 Marion Mahony Griffin

 You know that saying “Behind every great male architect is a female architect doing all the drawings but getting none of the credit?”
 That might not be exactly the saying, but in any case, it’s based on Marion Mahony Griffin.
 She was born in Chicago mere months before the Great Fire ravaged that First City in 1871.
-She was the second female architect to graduate from MIT, and then returned to Chicago to become the first employee of Frank Lloyd Wright’s newly-independent practice.
+Griffin was the second female architect to graduate from MIT, after Hayden, of course.
+She then returned to Chicago to become the first employee of Frank Lloyd Wright’s newly-independent practice.

 Griffin collaborated with Wright on the groundbreaking designs which emerged from the studio in Oak Park.
 Perhaps most consequentially, she created the renderings of Wright’s designs, employing Japanese influences in the gorgeous and lovely watercolors.
 Her work became the focal point of the famous Wasmuth Portfolio that established Wright’s worldwide reputation.